 - Final Major Project (60 credits)

-- the authored piece or body of journalism using one or more suitable media (as a guide, a written piece would be expected to be 10,000 words in length);
+- An authored piece or body of journalism using one or more suitable media (as a guide, a written piece would be expected to be 7,000 or 8,000 words in length);

 - A business plan and pitching document setting out the potential audiences and markets for your work.